luhn/pyramid-tasks/README.md

 result_backend = 'redis://'
 ```

-Would be translated into the following .ini file:
+Is equivalent to the following .ini file:

 ```ini
 celery.broker_url = redis://